mikael-johnsson/what-are-we-eating/README.md

 **The Recipe page** gives the visitor quick and easy recipes with 3-5 ingredients that takes only a few miuntes to assemble.
 The recipe also have a feature where the visitor can sign up for the newsletter, for even more inspiration and recipes.
 The newsletter sign up-feature is located at the top of the recipe page.
 When using desktop it sticks to the top of the page when scrolling down.
 When using smaller screens it is revealed when clicking the newsletter-label.

 **The header** sticks at the top of the viewport and gives the visitor access to the navigation bar anywhere on the site.
+When using a tablet or smaller, the menu bar hides behind a menu icon.

 **The footer** is found at the bottom of the site.
 In the footer the visitor can find links to the social media pages.